 About the Authors

-Robert C. Marshall is Liberal Arts Research Professor of Economics at Pennsylvania State University.
+Robert C. Marshall is Liberal Arts Research Professor of Economics at the Pennsylvania State University.

-Leslie M. Marx, a former Chief Economist at the U.S. Federal Communication Commission, is Professor of Economics at the Fuqua School of Business at Duke University.
+Leslie M. Marx, a former Chief Economist at the U.S. Federal Communication Commission, is Robert A. Bandeen Professor of Economics at the Fuqua School of Business at Duke University.

 "Robert Marshall and Leslie Marx bring to this book a deep understanding of the scholarly body of research and an intimate and broad knowledge of actual cartels and collusive practices.
 While there are many scholars who possess the former, and many practitioners who possess the latter, it is a rare few who are in possession of both sources of insight.
 The Economics of Collusion delivers one of the most comprehensive and instructive studies of cartels ever written."

 "Professors Robert Marshall and Leslie Marx have produced a real gem.
 Their new book not only explains the challenges that face potential colluders, but the private and social costs of their actions.
 This is a must read